coolinmc6/front-end-dev/questions-react-redux.md

 ### What is Redux?

 - It is a predictable state container for JavaScript applications and is used for the entire applications state management.
 Applications developed with Redux are easy to test and can run in different environments showing consistent behavior.

 [[↑] Back to top](#top)

+### What are the advantages of Redux?

+- **Predictability of outcome** – Since there is always one source of truth, i.e. the store, there is no confusion about how to sync the current state with actions and other parts of the application.
+- **Maintainability** – The code becomes easier to maintain with a predictable outcome and strict structure.
+- **Server-side rendering** – You just need to pass the store created on the server, to the client side.
+This is very useful for initial render and provides a better user experience as it optimizes the application performance.
+- **Developer tools** – From actions to state changes, developers can track everything going on in the application in real time.
+- **Community and ecosystem** – Redux has a huge community behind it which makes it even more captivating to use.
+A large community of talented individuals contribute to the betterment of the library and develop various applications with it.
+- **Ease of testing** – Redux’s code is mostly functions which are small, pure and isolated.
+This makes the code testable and independent.
+- **Organization** – Redux is precise about how code should be organized, this makes the code more consistent and easier when a team works with it.

+[[↑] Back to top](#top)